hugeandbulk/Infinity/Incorporated/docs/README.md

- e-marketing, through the same app and different means.
+marketing and e-marketing, through the same app and different means.
  * newspaper/radio
  * what's app
  * Facebook